LitGroup/money.dart/README.md

 ### Allocation According to Ratios

-Let our company have made a profit of 5 cents, which has ro be divided amongst a company (70%) and an investor (30%).
-Cents cant' be divided, so We can't give 3.5 and 1.5 cents.
+Let our company have made a profit of 5 cents, which has to be divided amongst a company (70%) and an investor (30%).
+Cents can't be divided, so We can't give 3.5 and 1.5 cents.
 If we round up, the company gets 4 cents, the investor gets 2, which means we need to conjure up an additional cent.